microsoft/mu_plus/UefiTestingPkg/Readme.md

 access and status codes.
 This gives additional verification for variables that may employ late locking or other protections from OS access.

+###  TpmEventLogAudit
+Audit tool to collect the TPM Event Log from the system in standard format.
+It can then be programatically compared against a known event log for the given system.
+Easy this that can be tested are the number of events in some PCRs, confirm that all PCRs should be capped, etc.